Craving ☁️ dark

 The Buddha uses the simile of a defiled cloth to explain how the mind can be similarly defiled by various impurities, and how it can be purified by abandoning them.
 And it is through this very practice that one arrives at unshakeable faith in the Buddha, the Dhamma, and the Saṅgha.
 The Buddha also addresses a brahmin in verses who believes in purification by bathing in river.

-The Buddha distinguishes peaceful abidings in the here and now from the way of effacement leading upwards to complete quenching.
+The Buddha distinguishes pleasant abidings in the here and now from the way of effacement leading upwards to complete quenching.
 Effacement is shown as the gradual chipping away of defilements through restraint, cultivation of the noble eightfold path, and diligent training, culminating in the complete freedom of Nibbāna.

 The Buddha outlines an approach to cross-examine other sects and their doctrines, and how to distinguish between the true Dhamma and the false Dhamma through the comprehension of the four kinds of clinging.

-A lay disciple asks the Buddha why greed, aversion, and illusion still occupy and remain in his mind.
+A lay disciple asks the Buddha why greed, aversion, and delusion still occupy and remain in his mind.
 The Buddha explains the importance of cultivating discernment of the gratification, drawback, and escape in the case of sensual pleasures along with cultivating the joy and happiness apart from sensual pleasures.
 He then recounts a conversation with the Nigaṇṭhas on this topic.

 The Buddha explains the difference between cultivation and lack of cultivation with regard to body and mind, and recounts his own journey to full awakening.